navinreddy23/AirForce/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)
 * SFML > 2.3, recommended = 2.5.1
-  * Linux: Install these dependencies on Linux [Click here] (https://gist.github.com/NoobsArePeople2/8086528) It is not required o install SFML on Linux by default.
+  * Linux: Install these dependencies on Linux [Click here] (https://gist.github.com/NoobsArePeople2/8086528) It is not required to install SFML on Linux by default.
   * MacOS: [Click here for instruction] (https://giovanni.codes/sfml-2-5-1-setup-on-macos-with-clion/)

+On most platforms the installation of SFML is not required as it is provided with this repository.

 ## Basic Build Instructions

-Clone this repo. `git clone [repository link]`
+Clone this repo. `git clone https://github.com/navinreddy23/AirForce.git`

 Navigate to SFML-2.5.1 directory: